raystack/dagger/docs/docs/guides/create_dagger.md

 ```

-or data partitioned, such as:
+or date partitioned, such as:

 ```text
 root_folder